Nour El-Sherif

 Nour El-Sherif (نور الشريف; 28 April 1946 – 11 August 2015), born Mohamad Geber Mohamad Abd Allah (محمد جابر محمد عبد الله) was a prominent Egyptian actor.
 He has 6 films in the Top 100 Egyptian films list.

+Over the course of his 47-year career, El-Sherif starred in and contributed to some of the most acclaimed Arabic films and television productions.
+His film credits included Youssef Chahine’s *Hadouta Masreya* (*An Egyptian Story*) (1982) and *Al Massir* (*Destiny*) (1997), as well as the 2006 adaptation of Alaa Al-Aswany’s novel *A’amaret Yacoubian* (*The Yacoubian Building*), followed by *Masgoon Transit* (*Prisoner in Transit*) and *Leilat Al Baby Doll* (*Night of the Baby Doll*) in 2008.

+El-Sherif was equally prominent on television, where his series attracted audiences throughout the Arab world.
+Among his most notable television roles were in *Haroon Al Rasheed*, *Omar Bin Abdel Aziz*, *A’aeilat Al Hag Metwally* (*The Family of Haj Metwally*), and *Lan A’aeesh Fe Gelbab Aby* (*I Will Not Live in My Father’s Shadow*).

+Biography

 El-Sherif was born in the working-class neighbourhood of Sayeda Zainab in Cairo.
 El-Sherif was married to Poussi (1972–2006) and together they had two daughters, Sarah and Mai.
 He got divorced from Poussi in 2006 and they reunited in early 2015 during the difficulty of his illness.
 He also played soccer before choosing acting as a career.
 Nour El-Sherif is sometimes credited as Nour El Cherif, Nour El-Cherif or Nour Al-Sharif.
 He died on August 11, 2015, Cairo, Egypt.